Devanik21/The-Invention-Archive/README.md

 # The Invention Archive

-A long-term (100+ years), structured archival system designed to catalog, organize, and preserve conceptual constructs, theoretical frameworks, and AI repositories.
+A long-term, structured archival system designed to catalog, organize, and preserve conceptual constructs, theoretical frameworks, and AI repositories.

 ## Purpose